johnf414/FakeMail/README.md

 Code must be hosted, will not work from local machine.

+All emails are logged to the file "emailLog.txt", to disable logging, comment out all the "fwrite", "fopen", "fclose", and "$txt" tags towards the bottom of the email script.

 Index.html is just a recommended form format,

 if you would like to create your own form, make sure the tags: